noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 ### type directed programming

 - contextual abstractions: When there is exactly one "obvious" value for a type, the compiler can find this value and provide it to you.
-  - instead of inferring TYPES from VALUES like `val x = 42 == Int`
+  - the efficiency gained is that you dont have to explicitly use the provide a value whenever type A is used, the compiler will do it for you
   - the scala compiler is able to do the opposite: infer VALUES from TYPES
     - essentially what occurs:
-      - somewhere there exists a set of type(s) with a definition/value
+      - given instances: somewhere there exists definitions that define a Type with values, that are candidates for context parameters
-      - elsewhere there is an operation that expects a type
-        - you instruct the compiler that this expectation can be resolved via one of the types that exist
-        - if the compiler can deduce exactly one type is appropriate, it will use that types definition/value for you automatically
-  - FYI: you still have to explicity map TYPES to VALUES for which the compiler can choose
-    - the efficiency gained is that you dont have to explicitly use the mapping, everywhere its needed in your code, the compiler will do it for you
+      - using: you create a fn that relies on a specific VALUE whenever the TYPE of A is passed
+      - given imports: everywhere that fn is invoked, you must explicity import the given instances into the file
 - context parameters: instruct the compiler on how to inject values into code based on type annotations
   - first: let the compiler know that we expect it to pass the value as a parameter to some def
     - prefix the parameter with `using`